 The activity and selectivity of Ru catalysts to CH4 have been claimed to be largely dependent on the dispersion, concentration and particle size of the metallic phase.
 Panagiotopoulou et. al [20] used supported ruthenium catalysts from 0.5 to 5.0 wt.% for the selective methanation of CO in the presence of excess CO2.
 Conversion of CO2 was completely suppressed until conversion of CO reached its maximum value.
 Increasing metal loading resulted in a significant shift of the CO conversion curves towards lower temperatures with a lower participation of RWGS.
 Optimal results were obtained with 5%Ru/TiO2 catalyst with a mean crystallite size of 13.6 nm against 1.3 nm for 0.5%Ru/TiO2.
 5%Ru/TiO2 was able to completely and selectively convert CO at temperatures around 230oC.
-Takenaka et. al. [37] found the opposite.
+Takenaka et. al. [37] found an opposite trend.
 They proposed Ni/ZrO2 and Ru/TiO2 as promising catalysts based on the screening experiment and concluded that the larger Ni and the smaller Ru were plausible for the high catalytic activity.

 The activity of Ru base catalysts in selective CO methanation has been also related with the support selected and the addition of modifiers/promoters that can chemically interact with the metal [24].
-The nature of the support affects the mechanism for hydrogenation reactions of CO/CO2, since the metal support interaction modifies the adsorption of the intermediates as well as desorption of the products [21].
-Lin et. al [35] found that the activation energy of H2 adsorption was affected by the electron modification of the ruthenium due to the interactions between metal and support.
+The nature of the support affects the mechanism for CO/CO2 hydrogenation reactions, since the metal support interaction modifies the adsorption of the intermediates as well as desorption of the products [21].
+Lin et. al [35] found that the activation energy of H2 adsorption was affected by the modification of the ruthenium due to the interactions between metal and support.
 In this case the activation energy decreases in the order of Ru/TiO2 > Ru/Al2O3 > Ru/SiO2.

 Despite the high activity reported with Ru catalysts in CO methanation and their influence on the adsorption capacity of CO, there are some obstacles to be overcome in these systems: (i) The temperature window showing high CO conversion is very narrow even in the lab-scale experiments.
 This can cause severe problems in the scale-up process because this reaction is highly exothermic. (ii) The reaction temperature, which is still relatively high, allowing for the RWGS reaction to occur, which can cause the unacceptable CO concentration at low space velocities frequently encountered in the cyclic operation. (iii) The rapid consumption of hydrogen can be carried out via the CO2 methanation in the absence of the fine temperature control, adequate CO/CO2 ratio and active and selective catalysts. (iv) The inlet CO concentration should be low enough to reduce CO concentration satisfactorily with an acceptable H2 loss.